Walt Disney Cartoon Classics

 Walt Disney Cartoon Classics is a video series of Disney cartoon compilations that ran from 1983 to 1996.
 It was the successor to Mickey Mouse and Donald Duck Cartoon Collections.

-Cartoon Classics: Season One
+Cartoon Classics: Wave One

 The first 14 volumes, from 1983 to 1986, came with six or seven cartoons and ran from 30–60 minutes.

 The titles of all 14 volumes and their cartoons are as follows.